 You can print it on:

-- Paper: You can use a thick, matte, or even glossy paper.
+- Paper: You can use thick, matte, or even glossy paper.
 And experiment with numerous colors

 - Plastic: Transparent plastic visiting cards are one of the latest visiting card design options today.
 They’re durable and waterproof.
 And diffuse as light passes through

+That’s it.
 That is all you need to know about visiting card format.
-Create a visually appealing and tech-savvy visiting card now in order to catch the recipient’s eye.
+You can now create your own visually appealing and tech-savvy visiting card in order to catch the recipient’s eye.

 Still have queries?
 Let us know in the comments section.